New

 You can drive a really nice car, and you might not be able to afford to enjoy the other aspects of your life.
 Or, you could drive an inexpensive car and you can afford all kinds of things, but you hate what you drive.
 My suggestion is to find a balance that allows you to do both, and for many people who ask themselves “How much should I spend on a car?”
 The 10% rule does the trick.

-It’s an age old question … How much do dealers pay for used cars?
-As if buying a car wasn’t tricky enough, the used car market is somehow even more mysterious and unknown than its new car sibling.
-As I always like to say, “no two used cars are the same,” and for that very reason, pricing for used cars is nearly always a crapshoot.
+Have you ever wondered how much dealers pay for used cars?
+As if buying a car wasn’t tricky enough, the used car market is somehow even more mysterious than the new car market.
+As I always like to say, “no two used cars are the same,” and for that very reason, used car pricing is not an exact science.

 Like I’ve talked about in the past, as a general rule of thumb, dealers mark up their used car inventory a few thousand dollars over their cost.
 This is far from a hard and fast rule however, as some used cars have been known to net dealers five figures (or more) in profit.

 Today I want to focus on a technique you can use to estimate a dealer’s cost to own a particular used car.
-In the video above we walk through three examples of actual used cars that are on dealers lots.
-I highly recommend you watch the video to see how we go through each step of the process.
+Let’s dive in!

 How do car dealers source used car inventory?